keyaedisa/abu/README.md

 - abs is capable of updating your archiso profile interactively! updating your archiso profiles profiledef.sh!
 - abs can also update your dev-rel in your airootfs/etc/ directory!
+- Easily and seamlessly build Vanilla Arch ISO's whether releng or baseline!
+- Easily and seamlessly build either KDE or Gnome Editions of XeroLinux!
+- Easily and seamlessly build your own custom Arch ISO's!

 abs also runs several tests behind the scenes to ensure that your iso's build process can run smoothly!